M66B/FairEmail/docs/FAQ-de-rAT.md

 If you have at least once a day internet connectivity, it is sufficient to synchronize messages just for one day.

 Note that you can set the number of days to *keep* messages for to a higher number than to *synchronize* messages for.
-You could for example initially synchronize messages for a large number of days and after this has been completed reduce the number of days to synchronize messages for, but leave the number of days to keep messages for.
-After decreasing the number of days to keep messages for, you might want to run the cleanup in the miscellaneous settings to remove old files.
+Sie könnten z.
+B. zunächst Nachrichten für eine große Anzahl von Tagen synchronisieren und danach die Anzahl der Tage zum Synchronisieren von Nachrichten reduzieren, aber die Anzahl der Tage zum Aufbewahren von Nachrichten belassen.
+Nachdem Sie die Anzahl der Tage verringert haben, die Nachrichten aufbewahrt werden sollen, sollten Sie die Bereinigung in den verschiedenen Einstellungen ausführen, um alte Dateien zu entfernen.

 In the receive settings you can enable to always synchronize starred messages, which will allow you to keep older messages around while synchronizing messages for a limited number of days.